 We're here, we're queer and we make radical books!

 Our Story: When we started Reflection Press we imagined it growing steady like a tree.
 We wanted it to grow so that it would last.
 We began deep in the unknown, sending out shoots, trusting.
 Combining Matthew’s agility with programs and puzzles with Maya’s work in children’s books and teaching, the Press took root.
-Maya has illustrated over 20 award-winning multicultural children’s books and written 3.
+Maya has illustrated over 30 award-winning multicultural children’s books several of which she also wrote.
 Maya’s children’s books led her into the classroom and the opportunity to work primarily with children of color and art.
 In the field, she developed a curriculum of meaningful creativity linked to literacy.
 Our first book was an educator’s guide called Claiming Face, published in 2010.
 We’re happy with the book and its journey out in the world.
 It can be found in university courses, libraries and has been used in schools from Pre-k to high school with a pilot program at an elementary school in South Carolina through the University of South Carolina.

 Our first published work connected creativity with social justice and the power of the individual to create change, especially within themselves.
 It also established our great faith and trust in kids to create all kinds of change.